CycleOperators/docs/docs/basics/topup-rules.md

 CycleOps allows you to automate your cycles management by creating rules that determine when your canisters should be topped up, but what should the parameters of your rule be, and generally how should one think about this problem?

-# Easy Mode: Use a CycleOps Preset
+# Easy Mode: Use one of these presets

-To make things simple for you, CycleOps offers presets that are geared towards different types of projects.
+To make things simple for you, Below are a few topup rule suggestions that are geared towards different types of projects.
 You can choose from any of these presets when creating a new top-up rule, or when editing an existing rule.

-Here a few light suggestions that we provide, and when you should consider using each of them:
+> **Caveat:**
+> Once you're up an running for a few days, CycleOps has enough data to provide a freezing estimate, or how long your canister will run before freezing

-## Hobby Project 🧑‍💻
+### Hobby Project 🧑‍💻

 **If below 1T, top-up with 0.5T.**